 Bohemia CTA

-For their cosmetics client, Florence by Mills, Fostr created a full-screen takeover promotion that functioned as a landing page to collect pre-launch data.
+For their beauty client, Florence by Mills, Fostr created a full-screen takeover promotion that functioned as a landing page to collect pre-launch data.

 This strategy is based on the fact a user is more likely to engage and remain a subscriber if there is an option to choose their preferred method of contact.